Battle of Champion's Hill

 While Pemberton talked with Adams, another rider drew up with a dispatch from Johnston, who was furious that Pemberton had not obeyed his earlier orders.
 Now, with the enemy force of unknown size in his front, Pemberton tardily elected to comply with Johnston’s instructions.
 He ordered Loring to delay the Federals while the rest of his army reversed its course.

-Two miles away, as the rumble of artillery fire rolled across the countryside, Stephen D. Lee, at the left of Stevenson’s division, began to worry about the still-quite Jackson Road.
+Two miles away, as the rumble of artillery fire rolled across the countryside, Stephen D. Lee, at the left of Stevenson’s division, began to worry about the still-quiet Jackson Road.
 Lee gathered a squad of videttes (mounted sentries) and sent them up the road to a plantation house owned by one of Pemberton’s officers, Col. Sid Champion.
 While his pickets moved out, Lee marched his brigade up the face of a 75-foot-high bald-crested hill about 800 yards southwest of the Champion house.
 This, Champion’s Hill, was the highest prominence in the area and commanded the surrounding terrain for miles.

 Lee had barely gained the hilltop when a picket rushed up with word that a Federal column of at least division strength was approaching.
 Lee stepped to a spot where he could see the Jackson Road.
 When he raised his binoculars, he saw Union troops deploying in the fields on either side of the Champion house.